José de Bustamante

-José de Bustamante y Guerra (1 April 1759 in Corvera de Toranzo, Cantabria´, Spain – 10 March 1825 in Madrid, Spain), sometimes referred to simply as Bustamante, was a Spanish naval officer, explorer, and politician.
+José de Bustamante y Guerra (1 April 1759 – 10 March 1825) was a Spanish Navy officer, explorer and politician.
+He governed Guatemala as the captain general and president of the audiencia of Guatemala from 1811 to 1818.
+He governed Guatemala as a dictator and opposed the Cadiz Constitution of 1812.

 Early life

 He descended from the Bustamante de Toranzo and the Guerra de Ibio; his father was Joaquín Antonio de Bustamante y Rueda, a native of Alceda, and his mother Clara Guerra de la Vega, a native of Santander.
 In 1770 Bustamante became a midshipman at the Academy of the Guardiamarinas in Cádiz, at the age of 11; He was already second lieutenant of frigate in June 1771.
 He served in several sea campaigns in the squadron under Pedro de Castejón.
 He fought in the Mediterranean Sea against Berber pirates, at the end of his studies there he embarked on the Santa Inés, bound for the Philippines.
-But the ship was attacked and captured by a British man-of-war.
+But the ship was attacked and captured by a British ship.
 Bustamante was eventually released and returned to Spain.
-On October 20, 1782, he took part in the naval battle of Gibraltar, against the squadron of Lord Richard Howe, first Earl of Howe, although he was wounded.
+On October 20, 1782, he took part in the battle of Cape Spartel, against the squadron of Lord Richard Howe, first Earl of Howe, although he was wounded.
 His ship was badly damaged in a battle fought near Cádiz.
 Bustamante then prepared a projected conquest of Jamaica, which was not carried out by the Peace of Paris in 1783.
-In 1784, with a brilliant service record, he became employed as a frigate captain, and he entered as a knight of the Order of Santiago on October 21, 1784.
+In 1784, with a brilliant service record, he became employed as a frigate captain, and entered as a knight of the Order of Santiago on October 21, 1784.
 At that time he planned with his comrade Alessandro Malaspina, one of the singular characters of his time, a scientific journey through the colonial world of Hispanic influence.

 Malaspina-Bustamante expedition

 Expedition from July 30, 1789, to September 21, 1794.

 In 1788 Bustamante partnered with Alessandro Malaspina.
 Together they proposed to the Spanish government a grand scientific expedition modeled after the voyages of James Cook.
 The project was approved and two corvettes were built specifically for the expedition.
-Bustamante was in command of the Atrevida (meaning "daring" or "bold") while Malaspina commanded the Descubierta ("discovered").
+Bustamante was in command of the Atrevida (Audacious) while Malaspina commanded the Descubierta (Discovery).
 The names were chosen by Malaspina to honor James Cook's Discovery and Resolution.

 The expedition was under the "dual command" of both Malaspina and Bustamante.

 Bustamante and Malaspina called it "Scientific and Political Travel around the World" although it was popularly known as "Expedition to the World", later it was officially renamed "Ultramarine Expedition started on July 30, 1789" because it could not be Complete the round the world by having to return to Spain at the beginning of the War of Roussillon against the First Republic of France.
 Today, however, it is known as Malaspina Expedition or also Malaspina-Bustamante Expedition.
 The Expedition had a select team composed of the best officers of the moment, who were joined by botanists, painters, doctors and other enlightened humanists.